anderson-aristotle/spa-study/study.md

 # Single-Page Applications Study

 Use your favorite search engine to research and answer the following questions (no prior knowledge is expected).

+In your responses, be sure to cite any relevant sources you consulted in your search.
+We ask you to write responses in your own words in order to see how you process what you've read.
+Please do not respond with direct quotes from source material.
+Instead, digest what you've read and repeat it in your own voice.

 Strive for understanding the definitions themselves, since you may be asked in an interview to define "single-page applications" (SPAs) in your own words.